Mars Snapchat Planet: What Does It Mean?

 Real Relationships vs Snapchat Planets

 Many people wonder, if someone appears as Mars on my Snapchat, does it mean we are not close?
 The short answer is not really.
 All Snap is tracking is app activity, and there are no emotional ties.
 A person might reach out to their best friend and speak to them far more on another platform or even daily, which is something Snap cannot know.
+You can read more about how snapchat best friends feature work.

 So, while the application’s planets suggest your interaction level, they do not portray the real-life picture.
 Their sole purpose is to gamify friendships to capture users’ interest.